-Upgrades on the theater continue annually.
-Over the past year we have worked on some improvements to the theater.
-We replace the wooden frame that our movie screen is mounted on with the intention of making it easier to raise and lower our screen for different events.
-We have also ordered some new hearing devices that will help some of our movie goers enjoy their movie experience even more.
+The Gard started showing movies again on July 1.
+Attendance has been slow to return to pre-pandemic levels but that will take some time.
+We have made some repairs to our roof as well as a wall in our basement area .
+We hope to remove some old fuel oil tanks in our basement this spring.
+We received $5000 from the People’s Community Bank in recognizing Jack Johnson for his many years of dedicated service with the bank.
+We plan to use the gift toward replacing the awnings on the exterior of the Gard, We have also ordered some new hearing devices that will help some of our movie goers enjoy their movie experience even more.
 These hearing devices will include headphones and also closed captioning devices.
-We also recently completed having some of our electrical wiring updated and replaced in our building.
 Needless to say, none of these projects would be possible without the support of our membership.
 President Mark Scoles recently said, “The Gard Theater has been a valuable asset to the River Valley area for many years.
 The Gard is very fortunate to have the support of so many people – the members of the Community Theater Association, movie goers and the many citizens who have enjoyed numerous live events at the Gard.
 This tremendous support will allow the Gard to remain a viable part of the River Valley area for years to come.”

 Scoles says memberships are needed at every level for the fund drive to continue having the success it has had in recent years.
 “All contributions are much appreciated.
 The support the association has received in the past has been very gratifying.
 Looking at the improvements that have been made at the theater, people in the River Valley area can take pride in what has been accomplished through their generosity and support,” Scoles said.